Cron3x/Automatic-3D-camera-tracking-with-COLMAP/README.md

 [Offical Installation Documentation](https://colmap.github.io/install.html)

 ### Prebuild Binaries
-Colmap can be installed via the homebrew package manager on Mac and Linux [Colmap on Homebrew](https://formulae.brew.sh/formula/colmap)
+Colmap can be installed via the [homebrew package manager](https://brew.sh/) on Mac and Linux [Colmap on Homebrew](https://formulae.brew.sh/formula/colmap) In my opinion this is the fastest way to set up colmap.

+Homebrew unfortunately reinstalls all dependencies need by colmap.
+What this mean is, you will have two instances of zlib, zstd, wayland and so on.
+This makes sense from the view of homebrew but is worth a consideration.
+On my system the homebrew folder grew to ~6gb, maybe I need to change something, but I couln'd find it easily.

 ### Building from Source
 first go to [COLMAP](https://github.com/colmap/colmap) and download the sourcecode of the latest release.